gui-iar/RFIClean/README.md

 # RFIClean
+### Modified version to swap the data and correct the header (foff from pos to neg) of IAR FIL files (update thanks to Yogesh Maan!)
 ### Mitigation of periodic and spiky RFI from filterbank data.

 RFIClean excises periodic RFI (broadband as well as narrow-band) in